Family seeks answers in immigrant's death after detention

 Melissa Castro said her husband, Jose Luis Ibarra Bucio, was released as his health deteriorated from a brain hemorrhage and while he was in a coma from which he never awoke.

+She also wants to know what medical care her husband received in the facility, noting he was initially taken to another hospital and had no prior health problems

-"Why didn't they do it before, initially, when he already had the brain hemorrhage?
-Why wait the two weeks to release him when the state of health was even worse?" she asked in an interview with The Associated Press.
+"Why wait the two weeks to release him when the state of health was even worse?" she asked in an interview with The Associated Press.
 "I think it might be because at that point they saw that the likelihood of him surviving wasn't high at all."

 Immigration and Customs Enforcement said in a statement that Ibarra was released for humanitarian reasons.
 Officials at ICE and detention facility operator The GEO Group declined to discuss his health condition.